PhonologicalCorpusTools/CorpusTools/docs/source/mutual_information.rst

    all words below that frequency are simply ignored entirely for the purposes of the calculation.

 6. **Word boundary count**: Select an option for word boundary.
-The default is to assume that word boundaries occur only once in words (as is assumed in [Goldsmith2012]_).
+The default is to assume that there is only one boundary per word, and that it is in final position (as is assumed in [Goldsmith2012]_).
+This is based on the assumption that in running text, the final boundary of word 1 will be the initial boundary of word 2, so that there is no need to have two boundaries per word.
    Select "Keep both word boundaries" to have boundaries on both sides, or "Ignore all word boundaries" to ignore all word boundaries in the calculation.
+Note that this is a separate issue from whether word boundaries should be considered part of a bigram when an environment filter is applied (see step 8 below).

 7. **Set domain to word (unordered word-internal pMI)**: Select this button to calculate :ref:`_mi_method_word_internal_pmi`.
 Note that environment filtering